neolit123/kubeadm-test/README.md

 # kubeadm-test

-A repository for testing kubeadm tools and build automation.
+A repository for testing kubeadm build tools and automation.

+## Contents

+### /Makefile

+A Makefile with generic build / release / clean / other functionality.

+### /hack

+Scripts that are executed from CI or from the `/Makefile`

+### /.github/workflows

+A set of GitHub workflows that are normally periodically executed, but can also be executed on demand using a GitHub Personal Access Token.

+### /k8s-repo-tools

+A collection of tools for automatic repository synchronization, branch fast-forward and creating releases.